 A summary of available and archived graduate research (GRA) and teaching assistantships (TA) can be found on our Graduate Job Listings website.
 Generally, the term-by-term TA positions are offered on a reoccurring (annual) basis.
 Archived positions will show opportunities that may be available in future terms/years in an effort to help students "plan ahead" and design a fully- or partially-funded graduate program.
 GRA positions are generally at the discretion of the student's major professor, but in some cases, the student's GRA supervisor may be a different faculty member.
 Both GRA and TA appointments are accompanied by a tuition waiver in each term the student is employed.

-The FERM Department Head makes the final decision for a select number of departmental fellowships for incoming graduate students based on recommendations from the AoC faculty leads, while the College of Forestry Fellowship Committee decides on College Fellowship awards based on student nominations submitted by each CoF department.
+The FERM Department Head makes the final decision for a select number of departmental fellowships for incoming graduate students based on recommendations from the AoC faculty leads, while the College of Forestry Scholarship Committee decides on College Scholarship awards based on student nominations submitted by each CoF department.
+New students should submit their graduate application by December 31, 2020 for full consideration.

 Incoming graduate students wishing to be considered for funding support should indicate so on their web application.
 Areas of Concentration, as well as AoC faculty, may assist the applicant in deciding on a major professor under a specific AoC within the Sustainable Forest Management graduate program.
-Once an application has been accepted for admission, all incoming graduate students are considered for departmental and CoF fellowships.
+Once an application has been accepted for admission, all incoming graduate students are considered for departmental fellowships and CoF scholarships.
 Nominations will be selected by the AoC faculty leads depending on the overall strength of applications.
 GPA and GRE scores, as well as experience and letters of recommendation, are considered during the process.
-The FERM Department Head will decide how many departmental fellowships are awarded and which incoming applications are submitted to the CoF Fellowship Committee for College fellowship awards.
-Applicants may receive both a departmental fellowship and a CoF fellowship.
+The FERM Department Head will decide how many departmental fellowships are awarded and which incoming applications are submitted to the CoF Scholarship Committee for College scholarship awards.
+Applicants may receive both a departmental fellowship and a CoF scholarship.

-Continuing graduate students wishing to apply for College of Forestry Fellowships should do so here, using your forestry login credentials.
+Continuing graduate students wishing to apply for College of Forestry Scholarships should do so here, using your forestry login credentials.
 The AoC faculty leads will decide on the ranking of nominations based on submitted application packet materials including current OSU GPA, GRE scores, current OSU resume, and a nominating paragraph from the student's major professor.
-Depending on the number of CoF Fellowships available, the FERM Department Head will narrow down the nomination pool to the appropriate number allowed per department (usually 7).
-For additional information, please see the College of Forestry Fellowship page.
+Depending on the number of CoF Scholarships available, the FERM Department Head will narrow down the nomination pool to the appropriate number allowed per department (usually 7).
+For additional information, please see the College of Forestry webpage.

-Laurels Tuition Scholarships are tuition remission resources, which may be awarded as full or partial tuition scholarships to pay new and continuing students’ resident or nonresident graduate tuition charges.
+Laurels Tuition Scholarships are tuition remission resources, which may be awarded as full or partial tuition scholarships to pay new students' resident or nonresident graduate tuition charges.
 These awards do not cover tuition fees and are not accompanied by a stipend.
-These awards are administered by the FERM Department, while selection recipients are chosen by the FERM Department Head and AoC Lead faculty committee.
+These awards are administered by the FERM Department.
+Selection recipients are chosen by the FERM Department Head and AoC Lead faculty committee.
 Funding may be awarded for one to three quarters (fall, winter, spring terms), beginning in the fall.

 Other graduate student funding opportunities are provided throughout the year, including Fellowships and Scholarships provided by the Graduate School.

-The FERM Department also has opportunities for current graduate students to receive funding for traveling to conferences and/or to support their research programs:
+The FERM Department also offers opportunities for current graduate students to receive funding for traveling to conferences and/or to support their research programs:

 - J. Richard Dilworth Graduate Award: Awards from the memorial fund are available to graduate students in FERM and in the Department of Forest Ecosystems and Society (FES), and are given in priority of scholarship, student travel, and teaching grants.
 More information, including guidelines, may be found on the College of Forestry page.